BALLYMENA 1914-1918

 Stoker Joyce Power

-POWER Joyce, Leading Stoker HMS Hawke.
-Sunk by U-Boat 15th October 1914.
+POWER Joyce, Leading Stoker HMS Hawke (above), sunk by U-Boat on the 15th October 1914.
 Service no. 308879.
-Aged 33 son of Mr. and Mrs. William Power, Ahoghill.
-Husband of Maggie Power, Waring Street, Ballymena.
-Comm.
-Chatham Naval Mem. and 2nd Broughshane Pres.
-Church.
+Aged 33, he was the son of Mr. and Mrs. William Power, Ahoghill and husband of Maggie Power, Waring Street, Ballymena.
+He is commemorated on Chatham Naval Memorial and in 2nd Broughshane Presbyterian Church.

 The Observer reported:-